 Unlike the regular Texas Hold’em and Omaha, only one burn card is made, which is used before dealing with the three flops which open the three boards.
 The rules of the game are as follows:

 - At the start of the play, the SB and BB are posted.
 The first betting round then begins after the dealer deals out 5 cards each in Omaha 5, and 6 cards each in Omaha 6, face down to all the players.

-- Before the second betting round begins, deals out 3 flop cards as in one per board face up which will be laid down on the table face up for all the players to see.
+- Before the second betting round begins, deal out 3 flop cards as in one per board face up which will be laid down on the table face up for all the players to see.

-- After the players are done with the second betting round, the dealer again deals out turn card as in one per board face-up on the table, which is followed by the third betting round.
+- After the players are done with the second betting round, the dealer again deals out turn cards as in one per board face-up on the table, which is followed by the third betting round.

 - The final betting round then begins after the dealer has dealt River card as in one per board.

 - The last step is the showdown.

 In Omaha 5 and Omaha 6, there are more probabilities of hitting a strong hand.
 Suited Aces or Kings losses their value much more in Omaha 5 and Omaha 6 because of the high number of cards that are dealt with by all the players.

 In case, if all the player folds, the last player to remain will win all the pot without having to show his/her cards.
 But if there are two or more players at the end of the final betting round, the remaining players will show their cards, and the player with the strongest hands will win the pot.
 In case of a draw, the pot will be divided into equal halves.

 How to Play Omaha Poker | Omaha Rules | Omaha Poker Strategy